Clemapfel/mousetrap/docs/04_widgets.md

 | 02 | false | false |
 | 03 | true | true |

 Buttons are ideal to trigger run-through `Action`s, which are action that do a single thing, then immediately exit.
-In situation like this, we prefer [creating an `Action` and associating it with the button](03_actions.md) using `Button::set_action`.
+In a situation like this, we prefer [creating an `Action` and associating it with the button](03_actions.md) using `Button::set_action`.
 This is more scalable than connecting to signal `clicked`, though the latter certainly has its uses.
 For example, when the resulting behavior is unique to that button and does not appear anywhere else in our application, `connect_signal_clicked` should be used over `Action`.

 ---